+Fig 2: Example frame using the alternate face arrangement

 Results

 The compression efficiency of the alternate face arrangement is shown when compared to the CTC anchor with and without face padding in Table 1 and Table 2 respectively.
 The results are currently shown with VTM3.0.